By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 So before you let yourself vent consider other ways to handle those negative emotions or to prevent upsetting yourself in the first place.

-Additional posts on feelings and emotions are listed in the categories list to the right.
+Additional posts on this topic are under feelings and emotions, related topics are listed in the categories list to the right.

 - Anger and Depression beat Contentment and Serenity (counselorssoapbox.com)